liakosV/Grace-Data-Analysis/README.md

 The project can be run directly as a Python script or as a stand-alone Windows .exe (built with PyInstaller).

 ## About
-This project was originally developed for my brother, an Environmental Engineering student, to assist with analyzing GRACE satellite data and comparing it with real-world measurements.
+This project was originally developed for my brother, an Environmental Engineering student, to assist with analyzing GRACE satellite data, created with Google Earth Engine, and comparing it with real-world measurements.

 ## Features
 * Reads one fixed Excel dataset (RealData.xlsx) and one user-selected CSV file